gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # ...
 ```

+Dependency cycles are rejected.
-Cycles and dependency chains longer than a week will be rejected.
+Dependency chains longer than a week will be rejected.
 Otherwise, updates could take up to 7 weeks to propagate.

 The updater will receive `agent_auto_update: true` from the time is it designated for upgrade until the version changes in `autoupdate_version`.